 Future classes will discuss plots of the Moon, planets and stars, since the basic technique is the same as the Sun, with some modifications of the calculations.

-Please check the J World Calendar for dates, cost and time duration for this seminar: A minimum number of persons need to be enrolled in order to conduct the seminar.
+Please call the J World office for dates, cost and time duration for this seminar: A minimum number of persons need to be enrolled in order to conduct the seminar.